alanwmy00/DataHacks2022/README.md

 We apply Bidirectional RNN-LSTM: RNN-LSTM has memory of what it has seen before, most suitable for text processing.
 Bidirectional means the model reads the text from both ends, so it learns context of a word from both words coming ahead and after alike.

 We are able to reach a **90%** accuracy on both validation set and test set (much higher than the 76% accuracy of the winners' team).
-> I wish I could know this method earily :( --- Alan Wang
+> I wish I could know this method eariler :( --- Alan Wang
 _____________________________